polca/premise/docs/load.rst

     The categorization of activities in the Simapro activity tree looks different from that of the original ecoinvent database accessed from Simapro.
 That is because *premise* relies on ISIC v.4 and CCP classifications to categorize activities.
-    Also, a number of activities do not have a category and are found under *unclassified*.
+    Also, a number of activities do not have a category and are found under *Meterials/Others*.